railsbridge-boston/cookbook/venue-coordination/README.md

 Also, be aware of other events that may conflict on whatever date you're looking into.
 Ideally the event shouldn't compete with other well-known events that would cause potential participants or TAs to have a conflict.

+If such a conflict is unavoidable, try to make sure a similar conflict didn't occur in a recent event.
+"Did the last RailsBridge happen on Jogging Day?
+Try to avoid National Running Day for the next one."

 Some places to check for events are:

 * Public Boston Events: https://www.boston.gov/events